-Aims to introduce students to the rich scholarly literature about the histories of women across a range of periods and geographical regions.
-It provides a roughly chronological and thematic survey of the field, enlisting sources written in women's own words, as well as classic and more recent studies of women's history.
-It may cover periods from medieval to modern times, to explore both the lived experiences and later constructions of women that continue to shape our views of them.
-Topics will include global sources and studies of women's lives from childhood to old age.
+This course introduces students to the rich scholarly literature of histories of women across a range of nations, periods and geographical regions.
+It provides a chronological and thematic survey of the field, informed by sources written in women's own words, as well as classic and more recent studies of women's history.
+It covers periods from ancient to postmodern times, to explore both women’s lived experiences and constructions of women that continue to shape our views of them.
+Topics will include aspects of women's lives from childhood to old age.

 Not currently offered.